Graduation and Transcripts

 The Oxford Master of Arts

-Following longstanding tradition, the status of Master of Arts is awarded as a mark of seniority within the University, the Master of Arts has no subject or class and is not an upgrade of the BA or an additional qualification.
+Following longstanding tradition, the status of Master of Arts is a mark of seniority within the University which may be conferred 21 terms after matriculation.
+This is not an automatic process and to obtain your MA you must apply.
+Senior Members who have already graduated with a BA or BFA degree are eligible to receive the Oxford MA.
+You are not eligible to take an MA if your undergraduate degree is an Oxford integrated Master's degree (MEng, MChem, MPhys, MMath, MBiochem etc.).
+The Master of Arts has no subject or class and is not an upgrade of the BA or an additional qualification.
 The nominals 'MA' should be represented in place of, not in addition to, the 'BA' in the holder's signature and on documents such as CVs.

 The University charges an administrative fee of £40 (£10 admin fee plus £30 for the certificate).

 It is a policy of St Hilda's College that the MA is awarded only in absence at a degree ceremony.